-Cardiac pacemaker implantation; Artificial pacemaker; Permanent pacemaker; Internal pacemaker; Cardiac resynchronization therapy; CRT; Biventricular pacemaker
+Cardiac pacemaker implantation; Artificial pacemaker; Permanent pacemaker; Internal pacemaker; Cardiac resynchronization therapy; CRT; Biventricular pacemaker; Arrhythmia - pacemaker; Abnormal heart rhythm - pacemaker; Bradycardia - pacemaker; Heart block - pacemaker; Mobitz - pacemaker; Heart failure - pacemaker; HF - pacemaker; CHF- pacemaker

-Newer pacemakers weigh as little as 1 ounce.
-A pacemaker usually has 2 parts:
+Newer pacemakers weigh as little as 1 ounce (28 grams).
+Most pacemakers have 2 parts:

 A pacemaker must be implanted under the skin.
-This procedure usually takes about 1 hour.
+This procedure takes about 1 hour in most cases.
 You will be given a sedative to help you relax.
 You will be awake during the procedure.

-Using live x-rays to see the area, the doctor puts the leads through the incision, into a vein, and then into the heart.
+Using live x-rays to see the area, the doctor puts the leads through the cut, into a vein, and then into the heart.
 The leads are connected to the generator.
 The skin is closed with stitches.
-Most patients go home within 1 day of the procedure.
+Most people go home within 1 day of the procedure.

 Why the Procedure Is Performed